Read and discuss the famous dialogues where Socrates stands accused of corrupting the youth of Athens.

-In continuing the argument for immortality, Socrates argues that all generation proceeds from opposite to opposites.
-Platonic opposites (pleasure/pain, equal/unequal, great/small) are complete unto themselves in their very opposition.
+In building the case for immortality, Socrates argues that all generation proceeds from opposite to opposite.
+Platonic opposites (pleasure/pain, equal/unequal, greater/smaller) are complete unto themselves in their very opposition.

 Can you think of some other Platonic opposites?
 In what sense are they boundless?